Erin-Fedewa-NOAA/MHW-Emergent-Consequences/README.md

 ---

 ## Project Overview
 * A 2018-2019 marine heatwave in the Bering Sea resulted in nearly ice-free winter conditions, leading to mass mortality of snow crab.
 Although the mass mortality event was the most immediate outcome of the heatwave, a number of emergent consequences have appeared in the following years.
-Here we use a fisheries-independent trawl survey time series to evaluate competing hypotheses for the cascading impacts of a marine heatwave on Bering Sea crab stocks.
+Here, we use a fisheries-independent trawl survey time series to evaluate competing hypotheses for the cascading impacts of a marine heatwave on Bering Sea crab stocks.

 ---

 ## Software Dependencies
 * **Language environment:** R v4.3.2+
-* **R Package dependencies:** Bering Sea crab biomass and abundance estimates are produced using the `crabpack` R package (Hennessey 2024).
+* **R Package dependencies:** Bering Sea crab abundance estimates are produced using the `crabpack` R package (Hennessey 2024).
 Dynamic structural equation models are fitted using the `dsem` R package (Thorson et al. 2024)

 ---